josehb96/josehb96/README.md

 ## 🚀 About Me

-I'm a **Computer Engineer** committed to creating innovative software solutions that deliver real value to the world.
+I'm a **Computer Engineer** who love to work with Go, committed to creating innovative software solutions that deliver real value to the world.
 I'm dedicated to continuous learning and personal development, both in software engineering and in other areas of life.
 I graduated from the University of Alicante with a specialization in Information Technologies.